-Members have realized for many years that utilizing our legal expertise even once or twice a year can more than recoup the value of their dues each year in what they would have spent on legal/practice management consultation fees.
 Members may pose medico-legal, state regulatory or practice management questions to the TMA by phone, fax or e-mail.
 This is a members-only benefit and our staff can only respond to issues submitted by TMA members.
 The TMA Legal Department cannot provide legal advice or representation to individual members or practices.

 *Due to its tax-exempt status, the TMA cannot provide legal advice or representation to individual members.

-Here’s what we can do for you.
+What our health care attorneys can do for you.